 City provides reminders for bike lane use in Vernon

-“It’s important that we respect the areas set aside for bicycle use, as they are an important part of how people move across and through our community,” said Kanester.
+“It’s important that we respect the areas set aside for bicycle use, as they are an important part of how people move across and through our community,” said Clint Kanester, Manager of Protective Services.
 “Bike lanes help provide ‘green’ transportation opportunities, promote safe cycling and are an important component of the City’s Transportation Plan.”

 Bicycle lanes are designated by signs or painted markings on the roadway.
 In all cases, they are marked with a diamond.
 The diamond designates them as special use lanes; these diamonds are used similarly in HOV lanes in other communities.

-“You may see other white painted lines near the road edge, especially in the more rural areas of Vernon, or in areas where there is no designated sidewalk or curb,” said Kanester.
-“These lines are called fog lines and designate the vehicular travel portion of the roadway.
-This helps motorists stay in their lanes and allows the shoulder of the roadway to be used for parking, pedestrians or cycling, unless otherwise marked.”
+Fog lines are white painted lines near the road edge in areas where there is no designated sidewalk or curb.
+They are used to designate the vehicular travel portion of the roadway.
+This helps motorists stay in their lanes and allows the shoulder of the roadway to be used for parking, pedestrians or cycling, unless otherwise marked.